These blondies have chocolate, nuts, salt, and dulce de leche. Tell me, does it get any better than that?

-- 1 cup dark chocolate chunks (reserve a few chunks for the top)
+- 1 cup dark chocolate chunks, with a few reserved for the top of the blondies

-- 1/3 cup pecans, chopped (reserve a few pieces for the top)
+- 1/3 cup pecans chopped (reserve a few for the top of the blondies)

 - 1/4 cup dulce de leche

-Preheat the oven to 350 degrees F. Line an 8×8-inch pan with parchment paper, spray with cooking spray, and set aside.
+Preheat the oven to 350 degrees F. Line an 8x8-inch pan with parchment paper, spray with cooking spray, and set aside.

 In the bowl of a stand mixer, mix the melted butter and brown sugar together until smooth.
 Add the egg and vanilla, and beat until combined.